 You MUST assign keys for the program to work correctly!
 Otherwise, you’ll be missing all sorts of notes in all of your songs.

 Now that the program is set up, all you should have to do is drop MIDI files in the songs folder and then load them in the BMP.
-However, there’s huge limitations placed on what can be played in FFXIV, so pulling an unedited MIDI file off the Net isn’t going to work.
+However, there’s some limitations placed on what can be played in FFXIV, so pulling an unedited MIDI file off the Net may sound like a muddled mess until edited.

 Rule of thumb for MIDI files with FFXIV performance: